garner-code/doors/README.md

 **n_lc: number of learned-context correct clicks**

-Number of clicks on doors that have been relevant during the learn and train phase, but do not belong to the current or other context in the test phase.
+Number of clicks on doors that have been relevant during the learn and train phase, but do not belong to the current context in the test phase.
 This is only relevant for the test phase of exp_lt.

 **accuracy**